bilenbaris/Social_Robot_Nav/README.md

 # Social_Robot_Nav
 Socially Aware Robot Navigation on Ros.

 This is a autonomous robot navigation project with social awareness.
-This means robot can recognize humans and act accordingly while navigating in a known map.
+Robot can recognize humans and act accordingly while navigating in a known map.
+Also gives out SII (https://doi.org/10.1007/s12369-016-0352-0) values of robot to measure the affectiveness of social navigation.

 Few things to know about this project: